cmacd88/sudokuSolver_v1/README.md

-# sudokuSolver_v1
+# sudokuSolver_v2
-Sudoku solving script to learn some Python basics.
-Inspired by the Computerphile recursive solver.
+Sudoku solving script to learn some Rust and test ChatGPT.